Aquarima/Multi-Quiz/README.md

 # Multi-Quiz

-Author : Exalow / EhisOK
+Author : Exalow / Ehis

 Note : You can create your own quiz by editing file named "custom_quiz.txt".